-How might we better enable Designer, Engineers and Product owners in building more consistent Vyond products?
+How might we enable designer, engineers and product owners to build more consistent Vyond products?

-Working in Vyond (formerly GoAnimate), I worked with one other UI designer to create a universal design system and documentation that enable the teams to collaborate more effectively together and to ensure design consistencies.
+I worked with another UI designer at Vyond (formerly GoAnimate) to create a universal design and documentation system that enable the teams to collaborate more effectively and ensures design consistency.

 Head of Design

-When I joined GoAnimate in 2012, it was still a startup, there was no style guides, Sketch files, guideline, nothing.
-I realised I had to start from scratch.
-I created a style guide to maintain the consistency of the website and revamped the Video Maker's look and feel so that at least it looked more professional; However, as the product grew and we built more features, we realized we needed more than a style guide.
+When I joined GoAnimate in 2012, it was still a startup company.
+There were no style guides, Sketch files, nor guidelines.
+Nothing.
+I realized I had to start from scratch.
+I came up with a style guide to maintain the consistency of the website and revamped the Video Maker's look and feel so that at least it looked more professional.
+However, as our product range continued to expand and more features were released, we realized what we needed was more than a style guide.

 In 2017, we started to rebuild the Flash-based Video Maker to HTML5.
-While designing the Video Maker, we become aware of some internal problems:
+When designing the Video Maker, we became aware of some internal problems:

 02 UI lacked consistency

-04 Video Maker and Vyond.com website followed two different set of styles
+04 Video Maker and Vyond.com website followed two different sets of styles

-With the help of one other UI designer, Queenie, we worked on defining a design system together.
-I started to capture every UI element in the Video Maker as well as the video listing page, then we grouped them into categories.
+With the help of another UI designer, we worked on defining a design system.
+I began to capture every UI element in the Video Maker as well as the video listing page, then we categorized them.

-The structure of the design system is based on the Atomic Design principle by Brad Frost.
-The Design System and its components are build with a hierarchy in mind like it is used in chemistry.
+The structure of the design system is based on the Atomic Design principle pioneered by Brad Frost.
+Drawing inspirations from chemistry, the principle provides a hierarchical way of describing UI components.

 Basic building blocks in a UI

-They define the look.
-Examples are typography, colour palette, illustrations, icons.
+A style defines the look.
+Examples include typography, colour palette, illustrations and icons.

 Generic page layouts put together by elements and components

 Each component was clearly defined with all “states” in the system.
-For example, a form input had a placeholder, hover, focus, filled out, error and disabled state.
-This saved a lot of time when designing wire-framing and prototypes.
+For example, a form input can have one of the following states: placeholder, hover, focus, filled out, error, and disabled.
+Having all states defined saved a lot of time when designing wireframing and prototypes.

-Ideally my goal was to create a live website that documented all the patterns, usage guidelines, examples and centralized codes; However, due to limitation of time and resources, what I did was simply start with Google drive, pdf and XD prototypes.
+Ideally, my goal was to create a live website that documented all the patterns, usage guidelines, examples, and centralized codes; However, due to limitation of time and resources, I simply started with Google drive, PDF and XD prototypes.

-At the beginning, there was some resistance in creating a design system, since we have to take extra time to build the system.
+In the beginning, there was some resistance to create a unified design system, as extra time and effort were required.

-Over time the benefits started to show.
-With a design system, I noticed I was able to create hi-fi mockups faster.
-UX Designers also focused more on the user experience, problem solving and not on re-designing the UI over and over.
-It also helps to improve communication with engineers .
+Over time the benefits started to emerge.
+With a design system, I found that I was able to create hi-fi mock-ups faster.
+UX designers could focus more on thinking about the user experience and problem-solving, but not on re-designing the UI over and over.
+It also improved communication with engineers.

-Being a UI designer means being a gatekeeper to the product's Design System.
-There were times when designers needed to be creative and experiment with new interactions and patterns; However, most of the time we should use what the Design System offers and reduce the amount of unnecessary design debts created.
-Failing to do so means either the system failed or the team not understanding the rules of the game.
-This is changlleging, as a designer myself I value creativity and uniqueness; yet we need to strike a balance in the world of product development.
+Being a UI designer means being a gatekeeper to the product's design system.
+There were times when designers needed to be creative and experiment with new interactions and patterns; However, most of the time we should use what the design system offers and reduce the amount of unnecessary design debts created.
+Failing to do so means either the system fails or the team not understanding the game rules.
+This is challenging, and as a designer I value creativity and uniqueness, yet we need to strike a balance when working on product development.

-It is always a challenge to try to connect the product team with the design system.
+It is always a challenge to connect the product team with the design system.

-I think that a practical design system cannot just live in a vacuum, it requires both designers and developers to work on it together.
+I think a practical design system cannot just live in a vacuum; it requires collaboration between designers and developers.